Texas Motorplex: Texas Motorplex Milestones

 Nov.
 1985: Billy Meyer signs an agreement to host an NHRA event the following September, before ground was broken on the facility.

 Jan.
 1986: Ground breaks for the Texas Motorplex – designed to be the first post tension, all-concrete, quarter-mile facility specifically created for drag racing.

 Sept.
 25, 1986: Darrell Gwynn runs 5.280 to set Top Fuel E.T. record with the first national event pass on the track.

 April 1997: The Texas Motorplex becomes the first non-NHRA-owned track to host two national events.

 1997: The Texas Motorplex opens the Divisional 4 Hall of Fame, becoming the only track to host a hall of fame.

 1997: The Texas Motorplex becomes the first facility to build a permanent hospitality structure to host fans in a VIP atmosphere; originally known as The Top Eliminator Club and now known as the Champions Club.

 April 9, 1988: Eddie Hill turns in the first four-second quarter mile pass – a 4.990 run.

 Oct.
+18, 1993: John Force officially scores the NHRA legally recognised four-second quarter mile Funny Car pass set on October 16 of 4.997 seconds when he successfully backed it up during the race.

+Oct.
 19, 1997: Cory McClenathan makes the first pass in the 320 mph-range – a 321.77 run.

 Oct.
 24, 1998: Gary Scelzi, John Force, Warren Johnson and Larry Kopp lead the quickest qualifying field in NHRA history.

 Oct.
 23, 1999: En route to his first, NHRA championship, Top Fuel driver Tony Schumacher earns his first national event victory.

 Oct.
 23, 1999: John Force clinched his ninth NHRA Funny Car championship by defeating Tommy Johnson Jr. in the quickest side-by-side race in Funny Car history.

 Sept.
 23, 2004: The Texas Motorplex becomes the first NHRA track in the country to have starting line balcony seating in the tower suites.

 Sept.
 26, 2004: Greg Anderson clinches his second consecutive NHRA Pro Stock title at the Texas Motorplex.
 Anderson clinched the title faster than any other driver in NHRA history.